List of NCAA Division I men's basketball season rebounding leaders

 Nine players have earned multiple rebounding titles: Leroy Wright, Jerry Lucas, Artis Gilmore, Kermit Washington, Xavier McDaniel, Paul Millsap, O. D. Anosike, Alan Williams, and Oscar Tshiebwe.
 Of these, only Millsap earned three NCAA Division I rebounding titles, which he accomplished from 2004 to 2006.
 He also skipped his senior season to enter the National Basketball Association (NBA) early, so had he stayed at Louisiana Tech he may have won the rebounding title a fourth time.
 Eight players who won Division I rebounding titles have been enshrined into the Naismith Memorial Basketball Hall of Fame: Elgin Baylor, Artis Gilmore, Jerry Lucas, Hakeem Olajuwon, David Robinson, Spencer Haywood, Shaquille O'Neal, and Tim Duncan.

 Three players who have led the NCAA in rebounds also led the association in scoring as well.
 Xavier McDaniel was the first to accomplish the feat in the 1984–85 season.
 That season he averaged 27.2 points and 14.8 rebounds per game for Wichita State University.
 In 1988–89, Loyola Marymount's Hank Gathers lead the nation with 32.7 points and 13.7 rebounds per game.
 The last player to lead the country in both categories was Kurt Thomas of Texas Christian University.
 His 28.9 points and 14.6 rebounds per game topped the NCAA in the 1994–95 season.
 Gathers was a junior; the other two were seniors.

-Six players who have led the NCAA in rebounds were born outside United States territory, and a seventh was born in a United States insular area.
-Hakeem Olajuwon, the leader in 1983–84, was born in Nigeria; 2009–10 leader Artsiom Parakhouski was born in the Byelorussian SSR of the Soviet Union, which would become the independent country of Belarus in his childhood; 2015–16 leader Egidijus Mockevičius was born in Lithuania; 2016–17 leader Angel Delgado was born in the Dominican Republic; 2020–21 leader Fardaws Aimaq was born in Canada; and the two-time leader Oscar Tshiebwe (2021–22 and 2022–23) was born in the Democratic Republic of the Congo.
-Duncan, the 1996–97 leader, was born in the United States Virgin Islands and is a U.S. citizen by birth.